djui/brainbranch-legacy/README.md

 # BrainBranch

 ## Description
-Helps to remember your work tasks by not letting get lost in the recursion maze.
+Helps to remember your work tasks by not getting lost in the recursion maze.

 Right now, it is just some kind of a todo list.